This pesto pasta bake is a match made in heaven. Made with just 4 ingredients, you add cheese, bake, and you will get the most irresistible dish ever.

 This pesto pasta bake comes together in just a few minutes.
 You need only four simple ingredients to make it.

 - Pasta.
 I use ziti pasta for this recipe which is a tube-shaped pasta variety.
 Feel free to use other types of pasta, including fusilli, penne, rotini, and longer types of pasta, such as tagliatelle, bucatini, and fettuccine.

 - Pesto sauce.
 The key ingredient of this baked pasta dish.
-I prefer using traditional basil pesto sauce.
+I prefer using traditional basil pesto sauce but any pesto works.